 Kyle Ryland (19:28):

 I think we have.
-You know, the best testament to that is the companies we’ve invested in, the endorsements from the founders, the quality team that we have and the great investors that we have backing us.
-And, obviously, the performance that we’re delivering, which is really strong as well.
-So I feel very good about what we’ve delivered on.
+The best testament to that is the companies we’ve invested in, the endorsements from the founders, the quality team that we have, and the great investors that we have backing us.
+Obviously, the performance that we’re delivering is really strong as well.

 Marky Healy (20:42):